-The Platinum Charge card comes with a range of hotel and other elite status benefits.
+The Business Platinum Charge card comes with a range of hotel and other elite status benefits.
 We’ve covered off exactly what you’ll receive in a dedicated guide, but the key benefits are Starwood Preferred Guest Gold and Club Carlson Gold Elite status.

 There’s a dedicated Platinum Business Concierge service which is apparently focused on the needs of Small and Medium Enterprise cardholders.
 I quote:

 “Whatever you need just call us 24/7 and we will go out of the way to make it happen”.